flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180723-18-08-23-hawaiian-hurricane.md

     2018 hurricane season.
   card_citation: 2018 hurricane season.
 card_2:
-  card_text: "Why So Rare?\n------------\n\n> a\x1CYoua\x19re a pretty small spot in a large ocean, and to have something hit you takes a bit of an unfortunate alignment of things.a\x1D\n> \n> Brian McNoldy, University of Miami meterologist says only 5 storms as strong as Hurricane Lane have EVER been recorded \\*near\\* Hawaii.
+  card_text: "Why So Rare?n------------nn> ax1CYouax19re a pretty small spot in a large ocean, and to have something hit you takes a bit of an unfortunate alignment of things.ax1Dn> n> Brian McNoldy, University of Miami meterologist says only 5 storms as strong as Hurricane Lane have EVER been recorded *near* Hawaii.
 Wind patterns tend to keep storms away."
   card_citation: ''
 card_3:
   card_text: >-